Photometric classification and redshift estimation of LSST Supernovae: SN photometric redshift

 \subsection{2-stage fit using nested sampling}

 We choose to use the nested sampling method for light curve fitting using SALT2.
 We find that nested sampling results in better photo-z estimates, compared to the normal maximum likelihood method using {\it MINUIT}.
+Using the same fitting procedures as we described in this section, but only changing the fitting method, we find that nested sampling results in a photo-z outlier ($\left|\frac{z_\mathrm{phot}-z_\mathrm{spec}}{1+z_\mathrm{spec}}\right|>0.1$) fraction of 1.6$\%$ before applying further cuts, while MINUIT results in a photo-z outlier fraction of 9.6$\%$.
+The difference in fitting performance could be due to the fact that MINUIT sometimes fails to find the true minima of parameters when photo-z is fitted simultaneously.
+Nested sampling is a more robust technique since, unlike MINUIT, it does not converge on a local minimum.

 The model is not well characterized in the UV region with a dramatically increased uncertainty, which can lead to a wrong fit if the parameter limits are not set correctly.

 We take advantage of a 2-stage fit again in the SALT2 fit.
 Now we describe the two stages in detail: